 The species’ conservation status is a key consideration for planning authorities, so it’s important for developers to determine their presence or absence early on if the site in question is in an area with known populations.

-We carry out white-clawed crayfish surveys at certain times of year to fit in with the species’ breeding patterns and use a range of techniques to check for their presence: from traditional trapping to manual searches conducted during the day and at night.
+We carry out white-clawed crayfish surveys at certain times of year to fit in with the species’ breeding patterns and use a range of techniques to check for their presence: from quick eDNA surveys to manual searches and trapping conducted during the day and at night.

 Great crested newts – one of the UK’s most protected species - spend breeding season in pond areas but then move onto nearby land for the rest of the year, meaning they can impact development projects even in instances when there are no watercourses within site boundaries.

 Coombes expert ecologists use a range of methods to determine the presence of great crested newts and, if required, assess population size.
-A survey may involve trapping techniques, egg searching or even environmental DNA (eDNA) testing.
+A survey may involve a pond search with a high-powered torches at night, netting or trapping techniques, egg searching or even environmental DNA (eDNA) testing.

-If it’s discovered through a survey that your development could adversely impact a fully protected species, you’ll need the appropriate wildlife licence from either Natural England or the Department for Environment, Food and Rural Affairs (DEFRA) in order to proceed.
+If it’s discovered through a survey that your development could adversely impact a fully protected species, you’ll need the appropriate wildlife licence from Natural England in order to proceed.
 The specific licence needed will be influenced by the species in question and the anticipated impact of your development.

 Coombes can help you identify which type of licence you need and ensure you obtain it by putting together mitigation and compensation strategies that meet all government requirements.